Slovakia: What's Wrong with the Bratislava Memorial?

 Some might say I'm unfair, since monuments do receive attention when they are the focus of events - such as Yom ha-Shoah or some other Day of Remembrance.
 Still, what about the rest of the year?
 A good monument has a job to do, and it should be on the job full time.
 It's not like a tuxedo or fancy dress only taken out once a year for the Opera.

-Some artist friends of mine - including some who have made monuments - have aid to me that their work should not be labeled, or constricted by one interpretation.
+Some artist friends of mine - including some who have made monuments - have said to me that their work should not be labeled, or constricted by one interpretation.
 I have no problem with that, the work can be interpreted in any way, or in many ways.
 But the event it purportedly commemorates is not open to such interpretation.
 In an age of Holocaust Denial we cannot allow that.
-Some specific - the what, who, how and when need to be st
+Some specifics - the what, who, how and when need to be stated, and stately unequivocally.

 I hope that the Museum of Jewish Culture in Bratislava will take heed, and take action.
 Put up a sign, a plaque, something informative to help people remember.